 So, you’re wondering whether you should study during the holidays?
-It’s a good question, but a positive answer will usually have no bearing on whether you actually will study during the holidays.
+It’s a good question.
 I personally think it’s worth it to get a head start on your next semester; a small investment (key word being small) at this stage will cut down your workload in the next semester, help you hit the ground running, and prevent you from falling behind.

 From what I’ve seen, only law students understand the pain of being behind in their readings in week two.
 Thanks to the absurd amount of reading required every week we need to manage our time and ensure we stay ahead.
 Here are some quick and easy tips to do just that.

 What you need to do during your holidays

 Unfortunately, the only way to come prepared for your first lecture is to work during your holidays.
 The good news is that this small investment will pay off, and it definitely won’t destroy your holiday break.

 Here is a list of things that I did during holidays to help prepare.

 You should have no problem getting this list done:

 - Get your semester calendars prepared.
 I printed out blank monthly calendars for the relevant semester from Calendar Labs (free) and hand wrote only the key dates.
 These are the start and end of semester, lecture times, essay due dates and exam periods.
 Having a separate calendar in my study helped me a lot.
 You won’t have all this information yet, but put in as much as you can and add the rest later.

 - Print out your subject guide and reading list.
 If these contain any key dates put them into your calendar.